sunpy/sunpy/docs/code_ref/coordinates/carrington.rst

 The motion of an observer will shift the apparent location of objects, and this effect is called "stellar aberration".
 A more subtle question is whether observer motion also shifts the apparent sub-observer Carrington longitude.

-The methodology of the |AA| is that stellar aberration causes the apparent ecliptic longitude of an observer to be different from its true ecliptic longitude.
+Stellar aberration causes the apparent ecliptic longitude of an observer to be different from its true ecliptic longitude.
-The methodology then uses this apparent ecliptic longitude to calculate the sub-observer Carrington longitude.
+This shift in ecliptic longitude also means a shift in the heliographic longitude of the observer.
-This results in a shift of ~0.006 degrees (~20 arcseconds) in Carrington longitude.
+For example, for an Earth observer, the apparent heliographic longitude of Earth is ~0.006 degrees (~20 arcseconds) less than its true heliographic longitude.
+For some purposes, this shift in the heliographic longitude of the observer should also shift the apparent sub-observer Carrington longitude.

 However, shifting the sub-observer Carrington longitude due to observer motion is not always appropriate.
 For certain types of observations (e.g., imagery of features on the surface of the Sun), stellar aberration does not shift the positions of solar features **relative** to the center of the disk of the Sun; everything shifts in tandem.